calmm-js/documentation/composition.md

 A *composition* of components is a VDOM expression that specifies a tree structure of component instantiations with their parameters.

+## Connecting Components with Reactive Variables

+The simplest case of creating a component that is the composition of two or more components is when nothing is shared by the composed components:

 ```jsx
 const NothingShared = () =>
   <div>